anyscale/templates/templates/intro-batch-inference/README.md

 ## Scaling to a larger dataset

 Let's explore how to scale the above to a larger dataset, which will run on a cluster.
-Run the following cell to generate completions for 10000 rows with a concurrency of 20 actors.
+Run the following cell to generate completions for 10000 rows with a concurrency of 20.
 Ensure *Auto-select worker nodes* is checked in the cluster sidebar, and Anyscale will automatically add worker nodes to the cluster as needed:

 ```python